cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

 Pricing / Inventory
 -------------------

-* **CODE**—the identifier of the product that you use in your store (a stock keeping unit or SKU).
-This identifier doesn't have to be unique; it can even be missing.
+* **CODE**—the identifier of the product that you use in your store (a stock keeping unit or SKU); it is used to distinguish products from each other during import, so that the data would be saved to the right product.

 * **List price**—if this price is higher that product's **Price**, then a discount label will be displayed for the product.